top of page

 Most patients with non-neuroinvasive WNV disease or WNV meningitis recover completely, but fatigue, malaise, and weakness can linger for weeks or months.
 Patients who recover from WNV encephalitis or WNV poliomyelitis often have residual neurologic deficits.
 The mortality rate for neuroinvasive disease is approximately 10%, but is higher for patients with WNV encephalitis and WNV poliomyelitis than with WNV meningitis.

 One study found that five of 25 patients who had WNV infections diagnosed 1.6 to 6.7 years previously continued to have WNV RNA in their urine, suggesting chronic infection.
-But, according to the CDC, the implications of this are still unknown.[8,9]
+Additional studies have also found WNV RNA in an occasional survivor’s urine, but according to the CDC, the long term effects of this are still uncertain.[8,9]

 Diagnostic Testing [10]